onnovalkering/brane/docs/quickstart/1-retreive-readme.md

 # 1. Retreive README.md
 <span class="label label-blue">Application</span>

-As a first step, we'll create a function that retreives the README.md file from a GitHub repository.
+As a first step, we need to create a function that retreives the README.md file from a GitHub repository.
 We'll make use of the official [GitHub API](https://docs.github.com/en/rest).
-When working with such Web APIs, Brane gives us the option of describing the endpoint(s) that we want to call using the [OpenAPI specifiction](http://spec.openapis.org/oas/v3.0.3), and then [build a package](/brane/packages/oas.html) based on this specifiction.
+When working with such Web APIs, Brane gives us the option of describing the endpoint(s) that we want to call using the [OpenAPI specifiction](http://spec.openapis.org/oas/v3.0.3) and then [build a package](/brane/packages/oas.html) based on this specification.
 Which in turn generates the desired function(s) for us.
+This approach illustrates the first type of custom functions that can be added to Brane.

 This is a convenient way of saving development time, especially when the OpenAPI specification is already (publicly) available.
-So, we'll make use of this option, using the following specification:
+So, we'll make use of this option, using the following specification, which describes a function named `getreadm`.
+The `getreadme` function has two parameters: owner and repo.
+And the output is an object with two properties: name and content, both of string type.

 ```yaml
 openapi: 3.0.0